kokkos/kokkos-fft/docs/developer/CI.rst

 #. **License Check with Reuse:**
    All the files in the repo need to include copyright and license information at the top.
-   These are automatically confirmed with `REUSE compilance check<https://reuse.software>`_ in CI.
+   These are automatically confirmed with `REUSE compliance check <https://reuse.software>`_ in CI.
    If there is a file without the copyright, the REUSE CI will fail and notify which file misses a copyright.
    The copyright statement in ``CMakeLists.txt`` is given in the following manner.